sjspielman/tasty/virtual-workshop/HOME.md

 * Please review the [Code of Conduct](../code-of-conduct.md).
 * If you are new to using R, we've [assembled some resources for getting starting with R](../optional-workshop-prep/R-prep.md#pre-workshop-prep-for-r-programming) that can optionally help prepare you for the workshop.
-* Please install the [required software](software-setup.md) and take a look at how we intend to use during the workshop (see below).
+* Please install the [required software](software-setup.md) and take a look at how we intend to use these platforms during the workshop (see below).
 * Sign up for the **Cancer Data Science** Slack workspace at <http://ccdatalab.org/slack>.
 Please use your full name in your profile, so we can find you easily and add you to the private meeting channel.
 * Once you have been given your username and temporary password, follow [these instructions](../virtual-setup/rstudio-login.md) to log in to our RStudio server and change your password.